 As we sleep here in Sun and rain.”( Poem composed by Bernard S Dougal, Deputy Commissioner )

-During 1962, Indian Army had resisted the Chinese aggression and the men gave their lives defending Walong.
-During 1972, I had the good fortune to visit the War Memorial and had filled up my heart with a sense of pride.
-There is Dignity and Honour in fighting for the Nation and in resisting the enemy.
-I had received the 25th Independence Anniversary Medal during the 25th year of my life’s journey and I had received the Medal as a Blessing.
-Pride is not defined by Victory or Defeat in the Battle.
+During 1962, the Indian Army resisted the Chinese aggression and the men gave their lives defending Walong.
+During 1972, I had the good fortune to visit the War Memorial and it filled up my heart with a sense of pride.
+There is dignity and honour in fighting for the Nation and in resisting the enemy.
+I received the 25th Independence Anniversary Medal during the 25th year of my life’s journey and I received the Medal as a blessing.
+Pride is not defined by victory or defeat in the battle.
 I display PRIDE in resisting the enemy and in defending my territory; victory and defeat are shaped by forces beyond my control.

-I fully support India’s decision to test a nuclear device and defend our National interests, and our territorial integrity.
-During 1979, while taking part in a military exercise, I had the wonderful opportunity to visit the test site at Pokhran in Rajasthan State.
+I fully support India’s decision to test a nuclear device to defend our national security interests, and our territorial integrity.
+During 1979, while taking part in a military exercise, I had the wonderful opportunity to visit the test site at Pokhran in Rajasthan.

-During my military service, Srimati.
-Indira Gandhi had lost her political power for a period of three years from 1977 to 1980.
-From 1976 to December 1978 I had served in First Armoured Division under the command of Major General K S Sundarji and have known his personal qualities as a military Commander.
+During my military service, Mrs. Indira Gandhi lost her political power for a period of three years from 1977 to 1980.
+From 1976 to December 1978 I served in the First Armoured Division under the command of Major General K S Sundarji and have known his personal qualities as a military Commander.

-On January 17, 1983, while serving as the Senior Regimental Medical Officer at Army Ordnance Corps Centre, Secunderabad, I had applied to Brigadier A M Bhattacharya, the Commandant of AOC Centre and sought his permission to relinquish my Permanent Commission in Army Medical Corps.
+On January 17, 1983, while serving as the Senior Regimental Medical Officer at Army Ordnance Corps Centre, Secunderabad, I submitted my application to Brigadier A M Bhattacharya, the Commandant of AOC Centre and sought his permission to relinquish my Permanent Regular Commission in the Army Medical Corps.
 At that time, Lieutenant General V.V.S.
 Pratap Rao was the Director General of the Armed Forces Medical Services.
-General Rao had visited Military Hospital, Secunderabad during the AMC Day Celebration and had openly assured all the AMC Officers that he would support all Officers who would seek to relinquish their Commission.
+General Rao visited the Military Hospital, Secunderabad during the AMC Day Celebration.
+He openly assured all the AMC Officers that he would support all Officers who would seek to relinquish their Commission.
 He did not view the job of AMC Officers in terms of a patriotic duty.
-I was personally frustrated as he would not allow me to improve my professional qualification and made me ineligible to seek any future Specialist Appointment in AMC.
-On the basis of his public assurance and his attitude about rendering Service to the Nation, I had decided to quit this hopeless struggle of serving without any Self-Respect or Dignity.
-Meantime, AOC Centre had also received a transfer order that had posted me to serve as a Medical Officer in a Medical Battalion, a Unit located in Mizoram.
-People at the AOC Centre who had known my Record of Service had immediately recognized that the posting order was issued to specifically undermine my ability to seek advancement in the military career and to deny an opportunity to give me substantial Service Experience.
+I was personally frustrated as he would not allow me to improve my professional qualification and made me ineligible to seek any future opportunity to serve as a specialist.
+On the basis of his public assurance and his attitude about rendering Service to the Nation, I decided to quit this hopeless struggle of serving without any self-respect or dignity.
+Meantime, the AOC Centre received a transfer order that directed me to serve as a Medical Officer in a Medical Battalion, a Unit located in Mizoram.
+People at the AOC Centre who know my Record of Service immediately recognized that the posting order was issued to specifically undermine my ability to seek advancement in the military career by denying an opportunity that may give substantial service experience.
 At its face value, the posting order intended to insult me as a person showing no concern for my length of service and experience.
-The Commandant, AOC Centre, Secunderabad had refused to serve me that unfair and unjust posting order and he did not ask me to move to the new station.
-AOC Centre, Secunderabad had simply refused to issue a ‘Movement Order’ and did not relieve me from my duties and responsibilities as the Senior Regimental Medical Officer.
-The Centre Commandant had very firmly insisted that the Medical Directorate must first decide on my application to leave army service.
-During 1983-84, Army Ordnance Corps Centre, Secunderabad was my bastion of support and the Officers at the Centre had united behind me and had resisted the implementation of a transfer order which had displayed all the characteristics of foul play.
+The Commandant, AOC Centre, Secunderabad refused to serve me that unfair and unjust posting order and he did not ask me to move to the new station.
+AOC Centre, Secunderabad simply refused to issue a ‘Movement Order’ and did not relieve me from my duties and responsibilities as the Senior Regimental Medical Officer.
+The Centre Commandant firmly insisted that the Medical Directorate must first decide on my application to leave army service.
+During 1983-84, Army Ordnance Corps Centre, Secunderabad was my bastion of support and the Officers at the Centre united behind me resisted the implementation of a transfer order which displayed all the characteristics of a foul play.

 THE ASSASSINATION OF THE ‘SPIRIT’ OF AN INDIAN ARMY MEDICAL CORPS OFFICER – DISCIPLINE WITH DIGNITY:

-Srimati.
-Indira Gandhi had unfortunately trusted her top bureaucrats.
-I had known the personal qualities of Lieutenant General T S Oberoi who was serving as the General Officer Commanding- in – Chief at Headquarters Southern Command, Pune during 1983.
-General Oberoi had also served as the Inspector General of Special Frontier Force after sucessfully Commanding the troops during the Indo-Pak War of 1971 in the Chittagong Hill Tracts.
-The Operation Blue Star had involved the participation of Commandos of the Special Frontier Force.
-General T S Oberoi had deeply cared for his men under his Command.
+Mrs. Indira Gandhi unfortunately trusted her top bureaucrats.
+I have known the personal qualities of Lieutenant General T S Oberoi who was serving as the General Officer Commanding- in – Chief at Headquarters Southern Command, Pune during 1983.
+General Oberoi had also served as the Inspector General of Special Frontier Force after successfully Commanding the troops during the India-Pakistan War of 1971 in the Chittagong Hill Tracts.
+The Operation Blue Star involved the participation of the Special Frontier Force.
+General T S Oberoi had always deeply cared for the men under his Command.
 He would have executed that kind of difficult military mission with due care and concern for his men and also the civilians.
-Prime Minister Indira Gandhi had failed to seek guidance from Lieutenant General T S Oberoi about the execution of Operation Blue Star.
+Prime Minister Indira Gandhi failed to seek guidance from Lieutenant General T S Oberoi about the execution of Operation Blue Star.
 She did a mistake in not showing adequate trust and confidence in a senior Army Commander.
-Sikh Officers serving in Indian Armed Forces are members of a National Service and we take pride in serving the Nation.
-During my service, I have not seen any Sikh Officer or other rank displaying a ‘CLAN’ mentality or a Sectarian attitude.

-THE FLAME GOT EXTINGUISHED – THE HEART HAS GIVEN PLACE TO LORD RAMA :
+THE FLAME IS EXTINGUISHED – THE HEART HAS GIVEN PLACE TO LORD RAMA:

-After leaving India in 1984, I could not get a chance to revisit the country.
+After leaving India in 1984, I did not get a chance to revisit the country.
 Now, I continue my life’s journey with a new spirit guided by the image of Lord Rama.